 The reviews of the useful lives of intangible assets during 2012 affected the lives of a number of assets, mainly including software.
-The change on the useful life of the affected assets was made according to technological changes and business plans of the Company.
+The change on the useful life of the affected assets was made according to technological changes and business plans of the Group member companies.